-InnovatED is Purdue University’s premiere graduate research magazine.
+InnovatED is Purdue University’s premier graduate research magazine.
 Our mission is to showcase the influential and inspirational graduate research conducted at our university.
-This is a quarterly publication with issues released in January, April, August, and October.
+This is a bi-annual publication with issues released at the end of August and March.
 Each publication will feature ten students, selected by Graduate School leadership.
-Of these ten, three finalists will be invited to present their research at a quarterly InnovatED reception.
-After the reception, one of these three finalists will win a Mason’s Scholar Travel Grant, bestowed by the Dean of the Graduate School, Dr. Linda Mason.Submit Now!

 - Develop your academic, presentation, and research communication skills